Charles Lanier, D.B.A.

 email@example.com | 800-345-4973 x6429

-Outside the classroom, Dr. Lanier’s research focuses on the predictive power of cultural dimensions; and, more specifically, the interactions that take place between cultural dimensions when modeling nation-level market behaviors.
-Lanier has received awards for team excellence and outstanding research, and is a member of the American Marketing Association (AMA).
-He lives in Raleigh, with his wife Mary; their four sons, Kirk, Colin, Noah, and Zed; and Sparky the Bassett Hound.
+Outside the classroom, Dr. Lanier’s research focuses on the predictive power of cultural dimensions and, more specifically, the interactions that take place between cultural dimensions when modeling nation-level market behaviors.
+Lanier has received awards for team excellence in North Carolina and outstanding research at several international conferences.
+He lives in Garner, N.C., and has four adult sons: Kirk, Colin, Noah, and Zed.

 - Cultural Receptivity: Predicting Consumption in the International Beverage Market, Global Journal of Business Research, Vol. 7, No. 4, 2013.